 Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 In today’s world, we are well aware of the security threats around us.
 Our most valued possessions have become accessible, only just a click away.
 Understand Phishing to Stay Safe is essential when you have to deal with everything online.
-However, the most important part is to secure our digital information that we carry with us all the time.
-The digital data has taken more importance than the valuables we have in our security deposits.
+However, the most crucial part is to secure the digital information that we carry with us all the time.
+Digital data has taken more importance than the valuables we have in our security deposits.
 Cybercrime is an ever-evolving creature with its attacks improving constantly.

 Let’s understand with an example: